-Perennials are plants which are expected to live longer than 2 years.
-Unlike annual plants (zinnias, marigolds, radish) which complete their life cycle in 1 growing season and biennials (Sweet William, hollyhocks, onions) which need 2 growing seasons to mature and go to seed, perennials may go to seed every year and may even die back to the ground at times, but their root systems are very much alive and the plants will continue growing when conditions are right.
+Perennials are plants which are expected to live longer than two years.
+Unlike annual plants (zinnias, marigolds, radish) which complete their life cycle in one growing season and biennials (Sweet William, hollyhocks, onions) which need two growing seasons to mature and go to seed, perennials may go to seed every year and may even die back to the ground at times, but their root systems are very much alive and the plants will continue growing when conditions are right.

-This, however, does not mean they live forever.
-In fact, many perennials are considered to be short-lived, lasting only 2 to 3 years.
+A few perennials are considered to be short-lived, lasting only two to three years.
 Rose campion is a short-lived perennial, but because it self-seeds so readily, it appears to live much longer.
 While other perennials, like peonies, have been known to last for more than 100 years, though it may take several seasons before they establish.

 Hardiness Zones and Perennial Plants